kbase/kb_sdk/README.md

 Perl.
 Clients can be generated in Python, Java, JavaScript and Perl.

 #### installation

-The tool is accessable as a command-line program named `kb-mobu`.
+The module builder tool is accessable as a command-line program named `kb-mobu`.

 To install (either standalone or within a dev_container environment):

     git clone https://github.com/kbaseIncubator/kb_sdk
     git clone https://github.com/kbase/jars
-    cd module_builder
+    cd kb_sdk
     make

-If you are building in a KBase dev_container, running make will automatically install the `kb-module-builder` command to `dev_container/bin` which will be on your path.
-If you are outside of the dev_container, then you can add `module_builder/bin` to your path.
-That is, from within the base module_builder directory, run:
+If you are building in a KBase dev_container, running make will automatically install the `kb-modbu` command to `dev_container/bin` which will be on your path.
+If you are outside of the dev_container, then you can either copy files in `kb_sdk/bin` to a directory on your path, or add `kb_sdk/bin` directly to your path.
+That is, from within the base kb_sdk directory, run:

     export PATH=$(pwd)/bin:$PATH

 You will need a java JDK installed in your system either way, with the `JAVA_HOME` environment variable defined pointing to your java installation.

+Optionally, you can install command completion with:

+	source source src/sh/mobu-completion.sh

 #### getting started

-Once the `kb-module-builder` command is on the path, you can get additional help by running:
+Once the `kb-mobu` command is on the path, you can get additional help by running:

     kb-mobu help

-Additional documentation and tutorials will slowly be added to the 'docs' directory of this repository as it is needed.
+Additional documentation and tutorials will slowly be added to the 'docs' directory of this repository.

 For an example KBase service with a Perl backend with an asynchronous, long running job, see code and automated tests here: